TranRTC/CSI244-Web-Development-III-ASP.NET-Online-BookStore/README.md

 # Online Bookstore Management System

-A web application developed as a capstone project for **CSI-244: ASP.NET Programming**, showcasing the use of **ASP.NET MVC Framework** and **Entity Framework (Code-First)** to manage an online bookstore.
+A web application developed as a capstone project for **CSI-244: Web Development III ASP.NET Programming**, showcasing the use of **ASP.NET MVC Framework** and **Entity Framework (Code-First)** to manage an online bookstore.
 The project includes features such as CRUD operations, authentication/authorization, and a SQL Server database.

 ---